odinuv/web/en/apv/walkthrough/javascript/index.md

 {: .note}
 Cleaner approach is obviously to divide HTML nad JavaScript code and attach events in JavaScript.
-And also imagine how ugly it would look if you have written complex code inside the `onclick` attribute.
+And also imagine how ugly it would look if you have written complex code inside the `onclick` attribute of HTML element.

+Each element can have a set of child nodes -- you can remove or add children with `elem1.appendChild(elem2)` and `elem1.removeChild(elem2)` methods.
+To create a new element you can use `var newElem = document.createElement("tag")` method.

+{% highlight html %}
+{% include /en/apv/walkthrough/javascript/creating-elememts.html %}
+{% endhighlight %}

 ### Task -- toggle a class of HTML element using a button click
 Make a button and any HTML element with an `id` attribute.
 Attach click event to button using an `onclick` attribute.